-The Dreyfus Affair divided French society more than any issue since the Revolution poisoning the body politic and making any reconciliation between Left and Right impossible.
-The barely latent anti-Semitism it highlighted laid bare French pretensions to homogeneity and social harmony making a mockery of the values of Liberte, Egalite, and Fraternite it even being suggested that the schism it caused contributed directly to France’s early capitulation in World War Two.
+The Dreyfus Affair divided French society more than any issue since the Revolution, it brought latent anti-Semitism to the fore, poisoned its body politic, saw reconciliation between political left and right become impossible, made a mockery of the values of Liberte, Egalite, Fraternite, and was to indirectly contribute the France’s early capitulation in World War Two.

-The man who was at the centre of the controversy, the focus of such vitriol, and latterly a cause celebre was born Alfred Dreyfus on 9 October 1859, from the city of Mulhouse in the region of Alsace along the border with Germany.
+Alfred Dreyfus was born on 9 October 1859, in the city of Mulhouse in the region of Alsace along the border with Germany.

 Latent anti-Semitism was rife, and few among Dreyfus’s fellow Officers were to be unaware of his Jewish background.